 - Best multi-purpose hand saw, featuring 3 different blades.

 - Ergonomic, slip-resistant handle ensures a tight grip and comfort.

-Looking for a multi-purpose saw you can keep in your pocket at all times?
+Looking for a multi-purpose hand saw you can keep in your pocket at all times?

-This folding hand saw has 3 different blades you can easily switch between by loosening the black knob and fastening it again.
+This folding saw has 3 different blades you can easily switch between by loosening the black knob and fastening it again.
 Each carbon steel blade is designed for a specific purpose, despite having the same blade length.
 The difference lies in the Teeth Per Inch (TPI).

-The black-coated 5 TPI blade is great for pruning trees, the gray 11 TPI is best for cutting hardwood and plastic, while the polished silver 18 TPI blade cuts through copper and aluminum pipes.
+The black-coated 5 Teeth Per Inch blade is great for pruning trees.
+The gray 11 TPI is best for cutting hardwood and plastic, while the polished silver 18 Teeth Per Inch blade cuts through copper and aluminum pipes.
 I actually tested this one as an alternative to a bow saw for cutting trees.
 And it worked amazingly well!

 This hand saw is easy to store and transport.
 It is ideal for gardening, yard work, and camping.

 - 3 multi-purpose blades

 - Folded blade length of just 9.5 inches

 - May feel flimsy